ssmirr/appdev-chapters/refactoring-msm-queries-with-methods.md

 Now, visit the details page of a movie again.
 Progress — the error message went away!

 Please note that we could have called the method something else, if we wanted to. `.the_director`? `.el_capitan`? `.zebra`?
 Sure, if you want; go for it.
-Your team might not be very happy with you, though.
+Your team/TA/future-self might not be very happy with you, though.
 Usually, we should try to be as descriptive as possible.

 Since it is returning an instance of the `Director` class, `.director` is a good name, I think; just like `.director_id` was a good name for the column/method that returned an `Integer`.
 Perhaps `.director_instance` or `.director_row` or `.director_record` might be more descriptive than `.director`?